ajitpdevops/redisense/FASTAPI_README.md

-# Redisense FastAPI Web Interface
+# Redisense Web Interface

-A modern, intuitive web interface for the Redisense energy monitoring system, built with FastAPI and Jinja2 templates as an alternative to the Streamlit dashboard.
+A modern, intuitive web interface for the Redisense energy monitoring system, built with FastAPI and Jinja2 templates.

 ## 🌟 Features